Janak-Nirmal/truetype_to_svg/README.md

 truetype_to_svg
 ===============

-Render truetype font as SVG path
+Render truetype font as SVG path, using the Freetype library

-Tested on Linux
+### Using in your own C++ project

+    #include <truetype_to_svg.hpp>

+    int main()
+    {
+        tt2svg::glyph g( "FreeSans.ttf", 67 );
+        std::cout << g.outline();
+    }

 ### Build and run:

+    # install freetype using your package manager
+    # (something like sudo apt-get install libfreetype6-dev)
+    # then copy a .ttf file to this directory for convenience
-    cp `locate FreeSerif.ttf` .
+    cp `locate FreeSerif.ttf | tail -1 ` .
     ./build.sh
+    ./test1 ./FreeSerif.ttf 66 > /tmp/x.svg
+    firefox /tmp/x.svg

+### Details on running examples

+When we ran this,

-    ./truetype_to_svg ./FreeSerif.ttf 66 > /tmp/x.svg
+    ./test1 ./FreeSerif.ttf 66 > /tmp/x.svg

-66 = unicode for 'B'. you can use any number here.
-(note that the first part of ASCII is the same as unicode so ASCII codes work too)
+66 = unicode for 'B'. you can use any number here. (note that the first part of ASCII is the same as unicode so ASCII codes work too)

 You can use hex as well.
 For example, Cherokee Letter O: